SilkRose/Pony/stories/unnamed-rarity-x-rainbow-romance-story/unnamed-rarity-x-rainbow-romance-story.md

 I sit down on the train bench and watch as Rainbow sits opposite of me.

-She should have sat next to me.
-Well, I guess if she did, i would have a harder time looking at her beauty.

-She is beautiful.
+Wish she sat next to me, there is plenty of room.

+I stare at her, taking in her beauty.
 I wonder if now would be a good time to confess my feelings.

 Rainbow looks at me.
 I smile at her.

-She smiles back.

-I look at Rainbow, who is looking out the window with a bored expression on her face.
+She smiles back before looking out the window.
+I notice the bored expression on her face.

-I took note.
-This must not do.
+*This must not do.*

-I channel Pinkie and give Rainbow a hug.
+I decide to channel a bit of Pinkie, trotting over and giving Rainbow a rather spontaneous hug.

-Dash hugs back, but is confused.
+Rainbow blinks, staring at me confused, before thankfully returning the hug.
 "Rarity, what's the hug for?"

-I sit back down across from her.
+I sit back down across from her after the hug.
 "You looked so bored, I had to do something."

 "How does a hug make me less bored?"

-I decide to have some fun.
+I decide to test the waters.
 "Would it be less boring if we kiss?"
+I say with a smirk.

+Rainbow looks at me in shock.
+"What?!"

-Rainbow blushes and looked at me uneasily.
+She blushes and looked at me uneasily, ears half-folded back.
 "I can't tell whether you are joking or not."

+I smile at her.
 "Well, a lady never tells, you'll have to kiss me to find out."

 "What's gotten into you?
 Has somepony put you up to this?"

 I lower my head and speak in a somber tone.
-"No, why?
-Do you not want to kiss me?"
+"No."

+Rainbow speaks quietly.
+"Well, I'm not bored anymore, so we're good."

+*I guess we can talk about something else, then.*

+"What do you have planned for when we get home?"

+"I'll probably do some flying, and check in on our friends.
+What do you have planned?"

+"I'll tell Twilight about our adventure in Canterlot, but after that, I plan to go to the spa and get some quality relaxing time in."

+"I could definitely do with some relaxing too."

+"You're always welcome to join me.
+I know it's not really your thing, but the invite stays all the same."

+Rainbow took a second to answer.
+"I'll think about it."

+I smile at her.
+"What trick have you been practicing lately?"

+Her face lights up, and she starts talking about a new trick she's been working on, even doing a little demonstration with her hooves.

+I listen attentively and nod along as her smile grows with each detail.

+*She's so cute when she's excited.*

 Rainbow gets flustered.
 "That's not what I said, I don't know."